What You'll Get with this Workshop

 Sophia Institute for Teachers is an independent, non-profit organization.
 Participants at our programs receive certificates stating the number of hours at each workshop and as proof of attendance.
 Each diocese will determine if/how these hours can be applied toward on-going teacher or catechist certification requirements.
 If you need official verification that attendance at our program will satisfy your requirements, please check with your principal and/or the appropriate person in your diocese.

-Sister Mary Anne joined the Dominican Sisters of Saint Cecilia of Nashville, Tennessee in August of 1989 and celebrated her Silver Jubilee of religious profession in 2016.
-With her six brothers, Sister grew up in a small, west Texas ranching community on the Rio Grande.
+Sister Mary Anne joined the Dominican Sisters of Saint Cecilia of Nashville, Tennessee in August of 1989 and currently serves as an elementary school principal at Mary Immaculate Catholic School in Farmers Branch, Texas.
+With her six brothers, Sister grew up in a small west Texas ranching community on the Rio Grande.
 Prior to entering the convent, Sister earned a bachelor’s degree in English Literature from Christendom College in Virginia.
-In 1999, she earned a Master of Education at Northwestern State University of Louisiana and in 2013 she completed a Doctor of Education from the University of Memphis.
+In 1999, she earned a Master of Education at Northwestern State University of Louisiana and in 2013 she completed a doctorate in Education from the University of Memphis.
 Some summers have found her studying graduate theology at Franciscan University in Steubenville.
-For over 25 years, Sister has taught or administered in schools in Tennessee, Virginia, and Indiana.
-Her most recent work has been in educator preparation as Dean of the School of Education at Aquinas College in Nashville, Tennessee.
+For over 25 years, Sister has taught or administered in schools in Tennessee, Virginia, Indiana, and now Texas.
+Prior to her assignment as principal at Mary Immaculate she worked in educator preparation as Dean of the School of Education at Aquinas College in Nashville, Tennessee.
 Throughout her time as a consecrated religious serving in Catholic education, Sister Mary Anne has found forming relationships with teachers, students, and parents grounded in a mutual love of Christ and His Church to be profoundly life-giving.

 Still not sure?